lyxlang/lyx/docs/CONTRIBUTING.md

 ## Testing

 Before submitting your changes, ensure the executable still runs as expected.
-It’s a good idea to add tests if you’re introducing new features or fixing a bug, helping to ensure the stability of Lys in the future.
+It’s a good idea to add tests if you’re introducing new features or fixing a bug, helping to ensure the stability of Lyx in the future.

 ## Licensing and REUSE compliance